 Cornstarch can have more calories and carbs than other thickeners like xanthan gum but that is primarily because you are using more in a hot sauce recipe.
 Also, cornstarch can provide a source of calcium that may otherwise not be included in a hot sauce.
 Calories and contents like calcium are both required to be listed on a Nutrional label.

 How to thicken hot sauce with corn starch

 To use it properly mix the corn starch with water in a separate bowl before adding it to the hot sauce.
 Slowly add it to a pot of hot sauce with a temperature of at least 110 degrees Fahrenheit.
 Cornstarch will not thicken unless it is cooked but add it slowly as you are stirring the sauce because it can clump up if you do not.

 Recommendations from cornstarch manufacturers are 1 tablespoon per 1 cup of hot sauce to get a thin to medium consistency.
 If you have never used corn starch before decrease the amount to 1 teaspoon per cup so your hot sauce doesn’t become too thick.

 Xanthan gum is one of the commonly found hot sauce and condiment ingredients used to stabilize, bind and thicken hot sauces.
 There are hundreds of hot sauce brands that use xanthan gum because of the ease of use and the ability to hold up to the acidic conditions of hot sauce.

 Xanthan gum has an average cost of $.83 an ounce.
-Although the cost per ounce is for expensive than cornstarch and flour, it takes less per cup to thicken a sauce.
+Although the cost per ounce is more expensive than cornstarch and flour, it takes less per cup to thicken a sauce.
 Don’t choose a thickener based on price but understand more how they affect your hot sauce by changing the flavor and consistency.

 3 ] Guar Gum